firaterkn/Microsoft_Project_COVID_19_Analysis/README.md

 <br>

 # Tools Used
-**1. Microsoft SQL Server:** The backbone of the data analysis, enabling efficient data transformation, cleansing, and extraction of critical insights from large datasets.
+**1. Microsoft SQL Server:** Used for the data analysis, enabling efficient data transformation, cleansing, and extraction of critical insights from large datasets.

 **2. Power BI:** The visualization tool used to create dynamic and interactive dashboards, presenting the analyzed data in a clear and impactful manner.